Minep/lunaix-os/lunaix-os/scripts/build-tools/README.lconfig.md

 For prevention of this potential drawback, LunaConfig implemented a syntactical validator to identify these possible bad-practice and issue warning (or rise a fatal-error depending on the user setting).

-Currently, LunaConfig detect the misuses based on these rule rules:
+Currently, LunaConfig detect the misuses based on these rules:

 + `dynamic-logic`: The presence of conditional branching that could lead to complex logic.
 However, pattern matching is allowed.
 + `while-loop`, `for-loop`: The presence of any loop structure.